 Will an encasement fix dust-mite allergies by itself?

-No. It may reduce mattress allergen exposure, but symptom relief is inconsistent when used alone.
+No. It may reduce allergen exposure in the bed, but symptom relief is inconsistent when used alone.

 Do protectors and encasements feel the same?

-No. Waterproof layers, fabric choice, and fit can change heat, noise, and softness.
+No. Waterproof barriers, surface fabrics, and overall construction can change heat, noise, and softness.

 How often should I wash them?